-As luck would have it, scientific research (so far) indicates that CBG has numerous health benefits, so we expect to see more CBG products entering the market in the near future.
+As luck would have it, scientific research (so far) indicates that CBG can have numerous health benefits, so we expect to see more CBG products entering the market in the near future.

-While there haven’t been any studies on CBG’s benefits in dogs or cats yet, there have been a few preclinical studies indicating that CBG has the following benefits:
+While there haven’t been any studies on CBG’s benefits in dogs or cats yet, there have been a few preclinical studies indicating that CBG may

-- May help discomfort associated with normal daily exercise and activity
+- Help discomfort associated with normal daily exercise and activity

 - Support skin health

-Given these properties, CBG may be especially beneficial for your pet if they have a condition that involves joint discomfort.
-After all, that is known to be the underlying cause of many unwanted health problems that occur in pets.
+Given these properties, CBG may be especially beneficial for your pet if they struggle with joint discomfort.
+After all, that is known to be a common underlying cause of many unwanted health problems that occur in pets.

 Now you and your pet might be thinking: “I don’t get it.
 It sounds like CBG and CBD offer the same benefits.
 How in the world are they different?
-And why is CBG so important for my pet?”
+And why is CBG so important?”